Mammoth Cave National Park: Earliest written history

 The 31,000 acre tract known as the "Pollard Survey" was sold by indenture on September 10, 1791 in Philadelphia by William Pollard.
-19,897 acre of the "Pollard Survey" between the North bank of Bacon Creek and the Green River were purchased by Thomas Lang, Jr., a British American merchant from Yorkshire, England on June 3, 1796, for £4,116/13s/0d (£4,116.65).
+19,897 acre of the "Pollard Survey" between the North bank of Bacon Creek and the Green River were purchased by Thomas Lang Jr., a British-American merchant from Yorkshire, England, on June 3, 1796, for £4,116/13s/0d (£4,116.65).
 The land was lost to a local county tax claim during the War of 1812.

 Legend has it that the first European to visit Mammoth Cave was either John Houchin or his brother Francis Houchin, in 1797.
 While hunting, Houchin pursued a wounded bear to the cave's large entrance opening near the Green River.
 Some Houchin Family tales have John Decatur "Johnny Dick" Houchin as the discoverer of the cave, but this is highly unlikely because Johnny Dick was only 10 years old in 1797 and was unlikely to be out hunting bears at such an age.
 His father John is the more likely candidate from that branch of the family tree, but the most probable candidate for discoverer of Mammoth Cave is Francis "Frank" Houchin, whose land was much closer to the cave entrance than his brother John's.
 There is also the argument that their brother Charles Houchin, who was known as a great hunter and trapper, was the man who shot that bear and chased it into the cave.
 The shadow over Charles's claim is the fact that he was residing in Illinois until 1801.
 Contrary to this story is Brucker and Watson's The Longest Cave, which asserts that the cave was "certainly known before that time."
 Caves in the area were known before the discovery of the entrance to Mammoth Cave.
 Even Francis Houchin had a cave entrance on his land very near the bend in the Green River known as the Turnhole, which is less than a mile from the main entrance of Mammoth Cave.

-The land containing this historic entrance was first surveyed and registered in 1798 under the name of Valentine Simons.
-Simons began exploiting Mammoth Cave for its saltpeter reserves.
+The land containing this historic entrance was first surveyed and registered in 1798 under the name of Valentine Simon.
+Simon began exploiting Mammoth Cave for its saltpeter reserves.

-According to family records passed down through the Houchin, and later Henderson families, John Houchin was bear hunting and the bear turned and began to chase him.
-He found the cave entrance when he ran into the cave for protection from the charging bear.